Ian Paice: Influences and style

-Recognitions
+Recognition

 On 5 November 2007 at the Classic Rock Awards, Jacky and Ian Paice received the ChildLine award in recognition of their philanthropic work with the SunflowerJam raising money for children with cancer.
 Bruce Dickinson of Iron Maiden presented them with the award.
 It was the first time the award has been given.

 On 2 April 2012, Paice was presented with a Lifetime Achievement Award at the Buddy Rich 25th Anniversary Memorial Concert at the London Palladium.

-In April 2015, Paice was named Rock Drummer of The Year 2015 by "Modern Drummer" magazine, which meant he was also inducted into the magazine's Hall of Fame.
+He was inducted into the Modern Drummer Hall of Fame in 2015.
+In 2016, Paice was ranked 21st in Rolling Stones list of the "100 Greatest Drummers of All Time".

-Paice, as a member of Deep Purple, was inducted into the Rock and Roll Hall of Fame on 8 April 2016.
+As a member of Deep Purple, he was inducted into the Rock and Roll Hall of Fame on 8 April 2016.